 Set a 2-quart slow cooker on low and preheat while you gather the ingredients.

-Add the chicken broth, green chilis, and pinto beans to the slow cooker.
+Add the chicken broth, green chiles, and pinto beans to the slow cooker.
 Top with brown sugar.

 Stir the brown sugar into the pinto beans.
 Cover and cook on low for 3 hours.